Loading…

 Simple notes for farmers

-Main use: Farmers mostly grow this crop for oilseed.
+Main use: Farmers mostly grow this crop for oilseed (castor oil), industrial uses; ornamental (toxic seeds).

 Pollination: This crop is mainly pollinated by wind.
 Keeping flowers healthy and having insects like bees in the field helps improve fruit set and yields.

-Where it grows: Africa/Asia tropics It is grouped under: Oil & Industrial.
+Where it grows: Northeast Africa; grown across semi-arid tropics incl.
+East Africa It is grouped under: Oil & Industrial.

-Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 6 to 7.
-It does well in well-drained loam to clay loam.
+Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 6 to 7.5.
+It does well in well-drained loam/sandy loam; tolerates marginal soils but dislikes waterlogging.
 Good drainage is important, so avoid waterlogged spots.

 Planting depth: Dig planting holes or furrows about 3 centimetres deep so the roots sit firmly in the soil but are not buried too deep.